healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 *   Keep Warm (10%) - **7.5**/undefined

 We were pleasantly surprised with the performance of the Mueller Ultra Electric Kettle across all four of our tests.
-Compared to many of its competitors, it had a faster boiling time, consumed less energy, was more quiet, and was able to maintain a higher temperature after 5 minutes.
+Compared to many of its competitors, it had a fast boiling time, consumed less energy, was quiet, and could retain heat well for up to 5 minutes.

 ### Boiling Time